Using Gemini CLI with Gram-hosted MCP servers

 Testing tool permissions

-Gemini CLI will use the can_i_push_to_prod
+Gemini CLI will use the createTask

 You can approve the tool call once, or choose to always allow this tool or all tools from the server to skip future prompts.
-Once approved, Gemini will make the API call and respond with the vibe check results:

 Troubleshooting